Escohen98/purgeBot/README.md

 ```

 ##Other Notes
   * The contents of the help command are set in ready.js.
-You will need to change the end of the descriptions based on what permissions (permissions_level, public_cmds) you set in the config.
+You will need to change the end of the descriptions based on what permissions (permissions_level, public_cmds) you set in the config
+  * The eval command seems to be broken.
+Try at your own risk.